Angelo Perera

 Angelo Kanishka Perera (born 23 February 1990), or Angelo Perera, is a former professional cricketer, who played limited over cricket for Sri Lanka.
 He is a right-handed batsman and left-arm slow bowler who plays for Nondescripts Cricket Club.
 He was born in Moratuwa and attended to St Peter's College, Colombo.
 In 2019, he became only the second batsman after Arthur Fagg to score double centuries in both innings of any first class match.
 Perera retired from international cricket in January 2022, having last playing for the national team in 2019.

 Early career

 Perera made his cricketing debut in a Bangladesh Under-19s tour of Sri Lanka in 2007, and later played in a series against Sri Lanka.
 He played in two warm-up matches and two competition matches in the 2007-08 Under-19s World Cup, scoring 9 runs in two innings.

 He played for Sri Lanka Schools in an Inter-Provincial Twenty20 Tournament in 2007–08, and again the following season.
 Perera made two further Under-19 Test appearances and four One-Day International appearances in a return tour for Sri Lanka against Bangladesh in 2009.
-Perera made his debut List A appearance against Badureliya Sports Club in 2009–10, taking three wickets in a comfortable victory for the side.
+Perera made his debut List A appearance against Badureliya Sports Club in 2009–10, taking three wickets in a comfortable victory for the team.